 While still located in a tropical region, the elevation of the winery, in addition to the area’s cool microclimate, makes grape-growing a possibility – and the winery is the only one in the country (and world) producing wine from 100 per cent Thai-grown grapes.
 The family-run estate has gone on to win multiple awards and accolades – their Orient syrah is fantastic – from events like the Syrah du Monde, and the Decanter Asia Wine Awards – much of which has been thanks to winemaker and director Nikki Lohitnavy, the country’s only female winemaker.
 The Peak speaks to about the ins and outs of making wine in a tropical region.

 How was this year’s harvest?

 Fantastic!
-We had an early and long winter (November-February) which was very dry and cooler than normal.
-So we have a nice and long ripening.
-The whites have fantastic and delicate aromas, acidity and pH, as well as the reds plus lots of colour and tannins.
+We had an early and long winter between November to February, which was very dry and cooler than usual.
+So we had a nice and long ripening.
+The whites have fantastic and delicate aromas, acidity and pH, and the reds had lots of colour and tannins.

 What’s the biggest challenge with viticulture in a tropical climate?